Summer Opera Camp

 Entertaining, enriching and challenging, Lyric Opera Summer Camp provides an introduction to the many facets of opera and helps young people develop as singer/actors.

-During our early bird sessions, from 8:30-10:30 am, campers will work with Laura Burkhart to create our magical creatures and fantasy costume pieces such as Titania’s fairy wings, and the half-human/half-bird costumes for Papageno and Pagagena.
-When not with Laura, early bird campers will have group voice lessons with Julia Scozzafava and LaTeesha Jackson, brush up on their musicianship skills with Ashley Beth Burnett, and explore singing/acting with Linda Ade Brand.
+Want even more?
+We’ve got that, too.
+During our early bird classes, (8:30 am -10:30 am), campers will work with Amanda and Laura Burkhart on the set, props and costume pieces in The Coyotes and the Rabbits.
+When not working on “tech” projects, early bird campers will have group voice lessons with Julia Scozzafava and LaTeesha Jackson, and brush up on their musicianship skills with Ashley Beth Burnett.

-On the final day of camp, August 4, early bird campers will arrive at 8:30 as usual, but all other campers will join us at 10:00 for a final rehearsal of our program.
-Then at 11:30 we invite parents and friends to bring in food (details to be announced) for a camp potluck, which will begin at noon.
-At 12:30 there will be an option facility tour for those done eating.
-We’ll begin our program at 1:00 or as soon as everyone is done eating.
+On the final day of camp, August 3, early bird campers will arrive at 8:30 am as usual, but all other campers will join us at 10:00 am for a final rehearsal of our program.
+Then at 11:30 am we invite parents and friends to bring in food for a camp potluck, which will begin at noon.
+At 12:30 pm there will be an optional facility tour for those done eating.
+We’ll begin our program at 1:00 pm or as soon as everyone is done eating.
 Fond farewells at approximately 2:30 pm.

 Limited need-based scholarships